rust-lang/book/second-edition/src/ch03-05-control-flow.md

 code to perform the conditional check on every element on every iteration through the loop.

-As a more efficient alternative, you can use a `for` loop and execute some code for each item in a collection.
+As a more concise alternative, you can use a `for` loop and execute some code for each item in a collection.
 A `for` loop looks like this code in Listing 3-4:

 <span class="filename">Filename: src/main.rs</span>